dkpro/dkpro-core/pages/groovy-intro.md

 ## Where to go from here?

-You can find many more examples of what you can do with DKPro Core and Groovy on our [Groovy recipes for DKPro Core pipelines][4] page
+You can find many more examples of what you can do with DKPro Core and Groovy on our [Groovy recipes for DKPro Core pipelines][recipes] page

 [1]: http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html
 [2]: http://www.groovy-lang.org/download.html
 [3]: http://gvmtool.net
-[4]: {{ site.url }}/groovy/recipes/
+[recipes]: {{ site.url }}/groovy/recipes/